-We are a regulated benchmark provider of assessments for the dry bulk, tanker, gas and container markets.
+We are a regulated benchmark provider of assessments for the dry bulk, tanker, gas, container and air freight markets.
 Through the Baltic Code, the Baltic Exchange provides members with a framework to support their shipbroking and chartering activities.
 We support our members by helping to resolve disputes, provide training and escrow services.
 We speak on behalf of the shipping market and provide London business facilities for members.

 What are the Baltic indices?

 The Baltic indices are based on assessments of the cost of transporting various bulk cargoes, both wet (eg crude oil and oil products),dry (eg coal and iron ore), gas (LNG and LPG) made by leading shipbroking houses located around the world on a per tonne and daily hire basis.
 The information is collated and published by the Baltic Exchange.
-We also provide daily container market assessments in collaboration with Freightos as well as assessments on vessel operating costs, Sale & Purchase and vessel recycling prices.
+We also provide daily container market assessments in collaboration with Freightos and a weekly air freight index as well as assessments on vessel operating costs, Sale & Purchase and vessel recycling prices.

 The principal dry cargo indices are: the Baltic Exchange Capesize Index (BCI); Baltic Exchange Panamax Index (BPI); the Baltic Exchange Supramax Index (BSI); and the Baltic Exchange Handysize index (BHSI).
 The Baltic Exchange Dry Index (BDI) is calculated by taking the timecharter components of the Baltic’s capesize, panamax and supramax indices.